A New Perspective on the Effects of Spectrum in Graph Neural Networks: Experiments

 \section{Experiments}

-We conduct experiments on TU~\cite{yanardag2015deep,KKMMN2016} and OGB~\cite{hu2020open} datasets which involve graph classification tasks and ZINC~\cite{dwivedi2020benchmarking} which involves graph regression tasks.
-Then, we evaluate the effects of our proposed non-spatial basis and channel-independent graph convolution through elaborate ablation studies.
+We conduct experiments on TUDatasets~\cite{yanardag2015deep,KKMMN2016}, OGB~\cite{hu2020open} which involve graph classification tasks and ZINC~\cite{dwivedi2020benchmarking} which involves graph regression tasks.
+Then, we evaluate the effects of our proposed new graph convolution architecture and two filter bases.